Babaloopey/SwissUnihockeyWorker/readMe.txt

 Do not use for commercial use.
 This is a free project.
 You may distribute and share it. created by Florin Rüedi, Basislehrjahr 2022

+Documentation:
+    main.exe -> Starts the application
+    gui.py -> Manages the whole gui
+    projecctVariables.py -> Manages global project-variables
+    allGames.py -> Manages how the data for allGames is handled teamGames.py -> Manages how the data for a Team is handled helpers.py -> Functions which are used from more than 1 module, such as data-formating functions configurationScript.py -> Manages the whole configuration window and how things get saved in the config.json config.json -> holds the data for the gui.
+Can be changed manually or through the "Konfigurieren" button